To glorify God through the fulfillment of the Great Commission (Matthew 28:19-20) in the spirit of the Great Commandment (Matthew 22:37-39).

 On mission with Jesus through shouldering weekly kingdom responsibilities in the church as well as being involved in the community through serving others and sharing the message of Jesus.

 What to Expect

 Like most churches we take an offering in our service.
 If you are a guest, please do not feel obligated to participate, as this is intended for those who consider Harvest their church home.

-As our guest, we only ask that you take a few moments to fill out our Connection Card which is found at the end of each row.
+As our guest, we only ask that you take a few moments to fill out our Connection Card which you received upon arrival.
 The Connection Card is where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
 In any case, our church leaders pray for each of the prayer requests every week.

 Harvest provides practical Bible messages that help you deal with real life issues.
 Pastor Kaj preaches from the English Standard Version, but please feel free to bring whatever version of the Bible you use.